structurizr/java/docs/styling-elements.md

 # Styling elements

-By default, all model elements are rendered as grey boxes as shown in the example diagram below.
+By default, all model elements are rendered as grey boxes, as illustrated by the example diagram below.

 ![Default styling](images/styling-elements-1.png)